w3f/polkadot-wiki/docs/general/glossary.md

 ## Origin

 The initiator of an extrinsic.
 A simple origin would be the account that is sending a token to another account.
 Polkadot also supports more complex origin types, such as the [root origin](#root-origin), from which privileged functions can be called.

 ## Oversubscribed

 If more than the maximum number of nominators nominate the same validator, it is "oversubscribed", and only the top staked nominators (ranked by the amount of stake, up to the maximum number of nominators) are paid rewards.
 Other nominators will receive no rewards for that era.
-The current maximum number of nominators is <RPC network="kusama" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={256}/>
+The current maximum number of nominators is
+{{ kusama: <RPC network="kusama" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={256}/> on
-on Kusama and <RPC network="polkadot" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={256}/>
+Kusama :kusama }}{{ polkadot: <RPC network="polkadot" path="consts.staking.maxNominatorRewardedPerValidator" defaultValue={256}/>
-on Polkadot, but it can be modified via governance.
+on Polkadot :polkadot }}, but it can be modified via governance.

 ## Pallet